cladam/cladam.github.io/_projects/ilseon.md

 #### Quick Capture

 Add a task or note in a couple of seconds through a floating capture button, ideal for getting thoughts out of your head before they disappear.
+It has configurable Bluetooth support for automatic speech-to-text, STT can also be activated by a microphone icon.

 #### Flexible Scheduling